-Make delicious vegan sushi rolls at home with easy to follow instructions.
-This is the best vegan sushi recipe because it’s made with simple ingredients and creates the perfect veggie sushi filled with sweet potatoes, avocado and more.
+This is the best vegan sushi recipe because it’s made with simple ingredients and creates the perfect veggie sushi filled with sweet potatoes, avocado, and more.
+Make delicious sushi rolls at home with easy-to-follow instructions.

 This is the story for me and vegan sushi.

 - Adding sugar and vinegar to the rice creates a distinct flavor and sticky texture that helps the rolls stay put after slicing them